 When pharma companies engage payers, they must understand the needs of the payer.
 Although the cost of the drug is an important measure, it is not sufficient in understanding the total risk the new drug poses to the payer’s bottom line.
-Pharma must include data that addresses the total economic impact of the use of the drug on the payer’s specific covered population (not just a general modelling population exercise).
-Payers want to know how the new drug will affect the overall cost of drug utilisation and the total cost of resources saved from using the drug on both the pharmacy and medical benefit.
+Pharma must include data that addresses the total economic impact of the use of the drug on the payer’s specific covered population (not just a general modeling population exercise).
+Payers want to know how the new drug will affect the overall cost of drug utilization and the total cost of resources saved from using the drug on both the pharmacy and medical benefit.
 Generally, payers want to see a net positive effect such that the use of the agent ideally exceeds the cost of the product and any additional costs of administration.

 How do these guidelines impact the payer-pharma relationship?